Azure/azure-webjobs-sdk-extensions/README.md

 }
 ```

+To register the Error extensions, call `config.UseCore()` in your startup code.
 For more information see the [Error Monitoring](http://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Error-Monitoring) wiki page, as well as the the [Error Monitoring Sample](http://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/ErrorMonitoringSamples.cs).

 ###WebHooks###